 Motorola Solutions holds high labor and environmental standards at every stage in the supply chain.
 We are committed to ensuring our company and our suppliers do not use indebted labor or engage in human trafficking.

 We engage directly with our tier-one suppliers to assess their performance and encourage compliance with our Supplier Code of Conduct.
 We also expect these suppliers we buy directly from to pass down social and environmental responsibility requirements to their suppliers.
-Motorola Solutions is also a member of the Electronic Industry Citizenship Coalition (EICC), an organization dedicated to supporting continuous improvement in the social, environmental and ethical responsibility of the electronic industry supply chain.
+Motorola Solutions is also a member of the Responsible Business Alliance (RBA, formerly the EICC), an organization dedicated to supporting continuous improvement in the social, environmental and ethical responsibility of the electronic industry supply chain.

 Conflict minerals and Solutions for Hope